 WORCESTER, Massachusetts — A Massachusetts man who was drunk when he rear-ended a bread delivery truck in 2012 on Interstate 290, resulting in the death of the driver, has been sentenced to three years in prison.

 The Telegram & Gazette (http://bit.ly/1LJhN4H ) reports that 29-year-old Keith Leblanc, of Auburn, was sentenced Thursday after pleading guilty to charges including vehicular homicide while driving drunk and leaving the scene of a fatal accident.

 LeBlanc struck the truck in the early morning hours of Nov.
 11, 2012.

-The truck was forced into the guardrail and the driver, 45-year-old Duane Race of Putnam, Connecticut, was thrown 80 to 100 feet and landed in the road.
+Authorities say the impact forced the bread truck into a guardrail, throwing the driver, 45-year-old Duane Race of Putnam, Connecticut, about 100 feet into the road.

-Authorities say LeBlanc drove away, and police followed a trail of leaking automotive fluids to his house where he failed a field sobriety test.
+LeBlanc drove away, and police followed a trail of leaking automotive fluids to his house where he failed a sobriety test.

 Information from: Telegram & Gazette (Worcester, Massachusetts), http://www.telegram.com